smorello87/intro-to-omeka/sections/digitalexhibitions.md

 > By 1906, though, Altman's had moved to a new block-long building at 351–57 Fifth Avenue running from 34th to 35th Streets, which was expanded in stages through 1913 to 188–89 Madison Avenue.
 Altman's was the first big department store to make the move from the "Ladies' Mile" shopping district, where the dry-goods emporia had been located, to Fifth Avenue.
 That neighborhood was still almost entirely residential at the time, and following Altman's example, the other big stores like Lord and Taylor in 1914, followed and made the move uptown as well.

 The _Layout Options_ menu allows us to further customize the way our page looks.
-For example, we can select the position and size of the page.
+For example, we can select the position and size of the item on the page.

 ![layout options](exhibits8.png)